HatemHaddad/general/random.md

 # Random float
 Randomness has many uses in science, art, statistics, cryptography, gaming, gambling, and other fields.
-You're going to use randomness to simulate a game.

 All the functionality you need is contained in the `random` package, a sub-package of `numpy`.